 - Alternative methods to restore deleted system files

-The most efficient method would be to restore your deleted files would be to use recovery partition.
-As it was mentioned above, this method will replace missing system files, but leaves your personal data untouched.
-To begin, first completely shut down your Mac, once you're sure your computer stopped working completely, this means you can't see any lights on and can't hear fans spinning.
+The most efficient way to restore deleted files is using the Recovery Partition.
+This method replaces missing system files and leaves your personal data untouched.
+First, completely shut down the Mac (no lights are displayed and you cannot hear fans spinning).
 Turn on the Mac and hold down the Command and R keys at the same time.
-Keep holding the combination until macOS Utilities window appears.
+Keep holding the combination until the macOS Utilities window appears.

-From the newly appeared menu, select Reinstall macOS option.
-Note: do not worry about your personal files, this method will not erase your hard drive.
+From the menu, select the Reinstall macOS option.
+Do not worry about your personal files - this method will not erase your hard drive.

-You will be prompted to confirm your actions, click Continue, further, you will have to agree with Apple's terms and conditions.
+You will be prompted to confirm your actions.
+Click Continue.
+You will need to agree to Apple's terms and conditions.

-Next window will request you to select the storage, choose your internal hard drive and click Install.
-This process may take some time, depending on your internal hard drive speed.
+The next window will ask you to select the storage location.
+Choose the internal hard drive and click Install.
+This process may take some time, depending on the internal hard drive speed.

-In case you can't use your recovery partition, another option would be the Internet Recovery, for more information follow this detailed guide how to reinstall macOS using Internet Recovery.
+If you are unable to use the recovery partition, another option is Internet Recovery.
+For more information, follow this detailed guide about how to reinstall macOS using Internet Recovery.

 Alternative methods to restore deleted system files

-- Restore missing or corrupted files by using Time Machine backup.
-Here is the detailed guide how to do it.
+- To restore missing or corrupted files using Time Machine backup, read the detailed guide.

-- To perform this method, you have to shut down your computer, then boot it to recovery mode in a similar way, hold down Command and R while launching your Mac.
+- Shut down the computer, and then boot it to recovery mode in a similar way (by holding down Command and R while launching the Mac).

-- Once macOS Utilities window appears, click on Utilities in the menu bar at top of your screen, then select Terminal.
+- When the macOS Utilities window appears, click on Utilities in the menu bar at top of the screen and then select Terminal.

-- Once Terminal app launches, find out your actual volume name by typing df and pressing Return to execute.
+- When the Terminal app launches, determine the actual volume name by typing df and pressing Return to execute.

-- Then make a copy of /bin folder to your hard disk by executing following command cp -a /bin /Volumes/disk name (replace 'disk name' with your disk name).
+- Make a copy of the /bin folder associated with the hard disk by executing the following command: cp -a /bin /Volumes/disk name (replace 'disk name' with the name of the Mac disk).

-- Once Terminal finished the task, close it and restart your Mac by clicking on Apple logo in the menu bar at top of your screen.
-Note: after performing this method you will have to update your system again.
+- When Terminal has finished the task, close it and restart the Mac by clicking the Apple logo in the menu bar at the top of the screen.
+Note that after performing this method, you must update your system again.